5 STEPS TO GET BACK IN THE “ROUTINE”

 - Morning FaceTime to review goals – do it over coffee or breakfast!

-- FaceTime during a home workout
+- FaceTime during a home-easy beginner workout

-- Casual Zoom catch up at the end of the day
+- Casual Zoom catch-up at the end of the day

 When was the last time you put on “real” clothes?
 Sweats don’t count!
 Maybe you haven’t packed your work lunch, handled carpool duty for school drop-off, or prepped for an in-person presentation in a while.
-Each of these actions require thoughtful organization, which was all but obsoleted during social distancing.
+Each of these actions requires thoughtful organization, which was all but obsoleted during social distancing.

 But as we gradually begin to get back, there are ways to transition smoothly without becoming overwhelmed.
 It all starts with keeping organized.
 Simple routines, like laying out our outfits for the next day, will help condition us again for proactive living.

 Meal prep the next day’s lunch or breakfast the night before.
 Use your calendar to organize weekday events, even if they are as basic as family bike rides or a walk.
 Make mealtime more structured by dividing your Clean Eatz Meals in the refrigerator by “His” and “Hers” or writing the days of the week on each.
-When it comes to recommitting to a predictable workout routine, display five exercise outfits in your room so they prompt you to MOVE IT every day.
+When it comes to recommitting to a predictable beginners' workout routine, display five exercise outfits in your room so they prompt you to MOVE IT every day.

 It all comes down to organizing yourself for success and normalcy ahead of time.